 The core objective of the Department is to fulfill its mission as defined in its mission statement.

-The following categorized objectives, when met, will serve to fulfill the mission of the Department.
+In addition to Student Outcomes, the following categorized objectives, when met, will serve to fulfill the mission of the Department.

 - Each course delivered to computer science majors will be technically current, and pedagogically sound.
-Course content and pedagogy will be determined by established by curriculum committees, and approved at the Department level.
+Course content and pedagogy will be determined by established by curriculum committees and approved at the Department level.

 - Where prerequisites are given, they will be appropriate and necessary.

 - Both theory and application will be integrated into the curriculum.
-In this way, a student completing the program will be ready to contribute to their field, and have the necessary intellectual tools to continue to learn after graduation, whether it be in a structured educational environment or a self-taught environment.
+In this way, a student completing the program will be ready to contribute to their field and have the necessary intellectual tools to continue to learn after graduation, whether it be in a structured educational environment or a self-taught environment.

 - The curriculum will include sufficient course work in the liberal arts to give graduates the breadth needed to be contributing members of society.
 In addition, ethics and values will be taught to give students the tools to needed to be positive contributors to society.